 We work with many other health and research organisations.
 We have strong links with our local university, King’s College London, and with the neighbouring NHS Foundation Trusts of King’s College Hospital and South London and Maudsley.

-We work with these partners through the Biomedical Research Centre, and as part of King’s Health Partners.
+We work with these partners through the NIHR Biomedical Research Centre, and as part of King’s Health Partners.

 King’s Health Partners